Skip to main content

 Version: Next

 Writing a module in C++ is the best way to share platform-agnostic code between Android and iOS.
-With pure C++ modules, you can write your logic only once and reuse it right away from all the platform, without the need of writing platform specific code.
+With pure C++ modules, you can write your logic only once and reuse it right away from all the platforms, without the need of writing platform-specific code.

 In this guide, we will go through the creation of a pure C++ Turbo Native Module: